-"It was distressing to find out after speaking with her that she is going through severe health issues.
+"It was distressing to find out after speaking with sister Nawab that she is going through severe health issues.
 Recently she developed double pneumonia and there has been no one to look after her and help her recover.
 Zafar and Nawab have no children and she is advancing in years."

 Because of her grave condition Nawab Bhatti needed to be hospitalised and treated for pneumonia, and following this BPCA helped her in her recovery by keeping her in a safe house.

-Nawab shared with us that she has been working as a house maid in three homes run by a Muslim owner and being treated her like an animal.
+Nawab shared with us that she has been working as a house maid in three homes run by a Muslim owner who treated her like an animal.

 Despite this abuse she had no choice to continue under inhumane treatment of the owner because she had to take care of her daily needs like her house rent, electricity and gas bills weekly, in addition to the travel expenses to visit Zafar Bhatti in jail, his needs in jail, medicines etc.

-BPCA immediately took action and brought Nawab Bibi in our safe house and provided all her the immediate medical treatment for recovery.
+BPCA immediately took action and brought Nawab Bibi into our safe house In January 2019 and provided all her the immediate medical treatment for recovery.
 She needed to be hospitalised and we covered her fees.
 Due to the stress, depression and isolation she had turned weak, pale and sick, but she is showing improvement now

 The BPCA team paid for Nawab Bibi's time in hospital and along with the best medical treatment prayed with her daily until she fully recovered.